Teen Book Reviews

 - The reviews should be between 100-250 words.

 - The review should discuss elements such as how the plot flowed, writing style, flaws in the story and overall enjoyment of the book.
 Do not provide a summary of the book.
+Please include the title and author at the top of your review.

 Book review submissions will be reviewed by the Teen Department before community service is awarded.
 We reserve the right to deny community service credit if the review does meet the criteria presented above.